-47. (1) Disclosure as required under Ind AS - 17 "Leases" is given below:

-- (a) The Company has entered into cancellable / non-cancellable leasing agreement for office, residential and warehouse premises renewable by mutual consent on mutually agreeable terms. - (b) Future minimum lease payments under non-cancellable operating lease are as under:
+- (1) Disclosure as required under Ind AS 17 "Leases" is given below: - (a) The Company has entered into cancellable / non-cancellable leasing agreement for office, residential and warehouse premises renewable by mutual consent on mutually agreeable terms. - (b) Future minimum lease payments under non-cancellable operating lease are as under:

-Particulars Lease Rental Debited to Statement of Profit and Loss (Cancellable and Non cancellable) Less Than 1 Year inimum Lea Between 1 to 5 Years More Period of Lease Office Premises and Warehouses 2.69 0.11 - - Various
+(₹ Crore) Particulars Lease Rental Debited se Rentals Period of to Statement of Profit and Loss (Cancellable and Non cancellable) 1 Year Between 1 to 5 Years Lease Office Premises and Warehouses 2.69 0.11 - - Various

-^{}The Lease terms are renewable on a mutual consent of Lessor and Lessee.
-The lease rentals have been included under the head "Rent" under Note No. "28 -Other Expenses".
+The Lease terms are renewable on a mutual consent of Lessor and Lessee.